yashaswini82/100DaysOfCode/README.md

-# 100DaysOfCode
+# 100 Days of Python
-My progress and projects from the 100 Days of Python challenge.
+This repository contains my progress from the 100 Days of Python Bootcamp.

+Day 1 – Band Name Generator